 Nuisance birds cause tens of millions of dollars of damage every year in America to machinery, automobiles, roofs, architectural design of a building, ventilation systems, and much more.
 Bird droppings and nesting material pose a host of physical issues which can become very serious if they are not corrected immediately.
 Birds and their droppings can spread more than 60 diseases to humans.

-Bird droppings and urine are very acidic in nature.
+Bird droppings and urine are very acidic and corrosive in their makeup.
 They actually eat away at many building and structural materials.
-Droppings that are allowed to accumulate on roofs or buildings will eat into the material and eventually cause leaks or other damage.
-The accumulation of pigeon droppings has caused roofs and canopies to collapse.
+Droppings that accumulate on roofs or buildings will eat into the material and eventually cause leaks or other damage.
+The accumulation of pigeon droppings has actually caused roofs and canopies to collapse.

 - Nuisance bird droppings will fade paint finishes by actually eating into the protective coating and the paint itself.
 The longer the droppings sit on the paint, the more damage it will cause.